log2timeline/dftimewolf/docs/architecture.md

 - `GetContainers`: Retrieve the containers stored using `StoreContainer`.
 It takes a `container_class` param where you can select which containers you're interested in.
-- `StreamContainer`: This will push a container on the streaming queue, and any registered streaming callbacks will be called on the container.
-Containers stored this way are not persistent (e.g. can't be accessed with `GetContainers` later on).
 - `RegisterStreamingCallback`: Use this to register a function that will be called on the container as it is streamed in real-time.